eclipse-edc/Connector/README.md

 can add them to your extensions (see: [TBW]).
 The connector is a plain Java application built with Gradle, but it can be embedded into any form of application deployment.

+For detailed information about the project, please have a look at our [Documentation](/docs/README.md).

 # Getting Started

 ## Checkout and build code